-When I fully committed to this backpacking lifestyle, decided to shift my multiple roller bags and began extensive research into the right backpack I had just one requirement, it had to be front loading.
-Despite having been rocking up in hostels with my wheelie luggage I was still better off than the people who had to pull out every single thing they had with them in order to reach their last pair of clean undies at the very, very bottom of their top loading backpack.
+When I fully committed to this backpacking lifestyle, decided to shift my multiple roller bags and began extensive research into a minimalist travel backpack.
+I had just one requirement, it had to be front loading.
+Despite having been rocking up in hostels with my wheelie luggage for some time, I was still better off than the people with backpacks who had to pull out every single thing they had with them in order to reach their last pair of clean undies at the very, very bottom of their top loading backpack.
 I would not fall into the trap.

 So, in 2013, before moving to Vietnam I ordered a bunch of backpacks from Zappos (best way to comparison shop, free returns on everything!).
 From that I learned about the two sizes that exist when you talk about a backpack of this style.
 One of those numbers is the torso size, S/M/L. This refers to the size of the panel that sits against your back.
 The second size is the capacity of that bag.
 So that could be anywhere from 15L to 80L (maybe even bigger?!)

 So, after much debate, and a glass of wine, I went to Outdoor Gear Exchange where they filled up the backpacks I was interested in with weights distributed evenly throughout the bag so as to best simulate carrying them full.